jongryn/Flashcard-Generator/README.md

 Advanced JavaScript Assignment: Cloze Constructors Overview

+Install

+To install the application, first clone this repository:

+git clone git@github.com:jongryn/Flashcard-Generator.git

+Then install the inquirer package for command line interaction.

+npm install inquirer

+Run

+To run the game execute the following command:

+node BasicCard.js

 Link: https://jongryn.github.io/Flashcard-Generator/

 In this week's assignment, you will create the backend for a basic flashcard application.